deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 What reading?
 Why?
 What questions?

-**A better tweet**: Kirschenbaum attempts to answer "What is the Digital Humanities?" but I'm still not sure if he actually answered the question for me.
+**A better (but still UNsubstantial) tweet**: Kirschenbaum attempts to answer "What is the Digital Humanities?" but I'm still not sure if he actually answered the question for me.

 More specific but I still have questions about your questions.
 Add some more detail (understanding that you only have so many characters!)